dennis-kachila/password-central/README.md

 - **Smart Confirm Password Detection**: Automatically fills matching "confirm password" and "re-enter password" fields
 - **Credential Storage**: Securely store your usernames, emails, phone numbers, and passwords
 - **Password History**: Keep track of all your generated passwords
+- **Password Change Support**: Automatically detects password change forms and saves the new credentials
 - **Modern Credential Management**: View, search, sort, and manage your saved credentials in a dedicated interface
 - **Duplicate Protection**: Intelligent detection and prevention of duplicate credential entries
 - **Password Visibility Control**: Toggle password visibility with a simple click